2000 YEARS OF HISTORY

 The thermal baths were built at the beginning of the 2nd century AD on a double plan, according to the imperial model used in Rome.
-Less gigantic and luxurious than the Roman examples, the Cassinomagus thermal baths still have a surface area of 12,500 m².
+Less gigantic and luxurious than Roman examples, Cassinomagus' thermal baths still have a surface area of 12,500 m².

 The thermal baths are one of the major buildings of the Roman way of life.
-They are frequented for hygiene, beauty treatments and physical exercises.
-But it is also a place of meeting and exchange.
+They are frequented for hygiene, beauty treatments and physical exercise.
+But the baths are also a place of meeting and exchange.
 All social classes combined, the population is found at the edges of the pools, in the treatment rooms, under the porticoes, in the gardens….
 Different hours or days are probably offered to men and women accompanied by their children.

-The use of thermal baths is based on a principle of progressive heating of the body to end with a sudden cooling.
-Beforehand, the body is coated with oil in order to provoke, by the perspiration due to the heating of the body, a saponification which cleans the epidermis; the course therefore begins either with physical exercise in the dedicated rooms (gymnasiums or palestra), or with perspiration and immersion in the hot baths of the hot rooms ( caldarium , hot swimming pools).
-The user passes through lukewarm rooms ( tepidarium ), a transition space to accustom the body to temperature variations.
-The bathing ritual ends in cold rooms ( frigidaria ) or in outdoor spaces (palestres à natatio ) to restore tone to the skin and firm it up.
-The body treatment rooms ( unctoria - destrictaria ) allowed users to thoroughly clean their skin using strigil, or to be massaged, waxed, shaved ...
+The use of thermal baths is based on a principle of progressive heating of the body, ending with a sudden cooling.
+Beforehand, the body is coated with oil in order to provoke, by the perspiration due to the heating of the body, a saponification which cleans the epidermis; the course therefore begins either with physical exercise in the dedicated rooms (gymnasiums or palestra), or with perspiration and immersion in the hot baths of the hot rooms (caldarium, hot swimming pools).
+The user passes through lukewarm rooms (tepidaria), a transition space to accustom the body to temperature variations.
+The bathing ritual ends in cold rooms (frigidaria) or in outdoor spaces (natatio) to restore tone to the skin and firm it up.
+The body treatment rooms (unctoria - destrictaria) allowed users to thoroughly clean their skin using strigil, or to be massaged, waxed, shaved ...